Abdel Gadir Salim

-Abdel Gadir Salim (عبد القادر سالم, born 1946) is a singer and bandleader of popular music from Sudan.
-He is one of the most well-known Sudanese singers in the West, having performed around the world and recorded in countries such as the United Kingdom and France.
+Abdel Gadir Salim (عبد القادر سالم, 1946 – 16 December 2025) was a Sudanese singer and bandleader of popular music from Sudan.
+He was one of the most well-known Sudanese singers in the West and performed around the world and recorded in countries such as the United Kingdom and France.

-Biography
+Background

 Salim was born in the village of Dilling, Kordofan province, amidst the Nuba Mountains in the West of Sudan in 1946.
 He trained in both European and Arabic music at the Institute of Drama and Music in Khartoum, beginning with Oud at the behest of a friend.

 By 1971, he changed from composing urban-styled music to folkloristic rural tunes.
 Seeking out traditional and colloquial songs to perform, he began in his native Kordofan and in Darfur.
 Rarely writing his own lyrics, his songs range from politically aware, educational arguments to love ballads.
 Salim is noted for maintaining a neutral repertoire that has kept him from irritating the government of the day.

 Referring to discrimination of music in Sudan, the music critic Angel Romero wrote: "In 1994, Salim was a victim in a knife attack in Omdurman, which took the life of famed singer Khogali Osman.
 The assault reflected the fiercely anti-cultural environment that followed the 1989 coup, but Salim, always a figure above politics, dismissed it as the act of a crazy man, and carried right on with his work."

+Salim died on 16 December 2025, at the age of 79.

 Musical style

 In his early work, Salim was seen as a representative of a musical style known as the “Khartoum city song”, popular urban music.
 It is a mixture of popular Sudanese music styles with new musical elements, such as some influences from jazz.
 The addition of Western musical instruments such as the electric guitar, accordion or saxophone in his band's lineup is characteristic of the urban popular style of the time.

 Many of Salim's rhythms come from traditional music, such as wedding dances that are often in strident 6/8 beats.
 Some of the beats, from desert areas, are modelled after the gait of camels.
 His sonorous voice comes often in a long, steady croon.

-Even in their English translation, Salim's lyrics give valuable insight into Sudanese culture and poetry.
-One song, called Al-Lemoni, compares a beautiful woman to a lemon.
-The record jacket explains that the Sudanese refer to her skin color as green, as opposed to black or brown.
-Therefore, to compare a woman to a lemon is poetic flattery.
-Jeenaki, or "The Return of Geese," describes how the sight of geese is a welcome indication of rain in the desert of river-scarce Sudan, where flocks of geese alight to drink from pools.

-Salim performs solo at times, though most often with his group, the All-Stars.
-Hamid Osman Abdalla, the saxophonist, comes from Dilling as well.